 Direction

-From Rieneck railway station, follow Bahnhofstraße and the "red crossbar" marking and turn right into Hauptstraße, which leads to the centre of the small town.
-There you will find the unique architectural ensemble of the Schindel House on pillars, the classicist church of St. Johannes and the historic town hall, which is also home to a museum.
-Outside the town hall is a relic of rude jurisdiction: a neck iron pillory.
+From Rieneck railway station, follow Bahnhofstraße and the "red crossbar" sign and turn right into Hauptstraße, which leads to the centre of the small town.
+There you will find the unique architectural ensemble of the Schindel House on pillars, the neo-classical church of St John and the historic town hall, which is also home to a museum.
+Outside the town hall is a relic of rude justice: a neck iron pillory.

-If you want to treat yourself to a little downtime before starting your contemplative hike, we recommend the "Klein und Fein" café.
-The historic half-timbered house at Hauptstraße 7 is cosy and serves a variety of drinks as well as fresh, homemade pastries.
-A moment to get in the mood for a visit to the castle, which dominates the panorama of the town and can be seen from afar.
+If you want to treat yourself to a little break at the start of this tranquil hike, we recommend the "Klein und Fein" café.
+The historic half-timbered house at Hauptstraße 7 is cosy and offers a variety of drinks and fresh, homemade pastries.
+Take a moment to get in the mood for your visit to the castle, which dominates the panorama of the town from afar.

-It is only a few steps from the town centre to the time-honoured walls, of which the "Dicke Turm" (thick tower) is open to hikers for viewing.
+It is only a few steps from the town centre to the time-honoured walls, of which the "thick tower" is open to hikers.

 Rieneck Castle

-The so-called "castrum Rinecke" was built around 1150 by Ludwig I, Count of Loon and Rieneck, in order to secure his sphere of power against the interests of the High Monasteries of Mainz, Würzburg and Fulda.
-The fortification walls around the castle courtyard were particularly strengthened on the endangered mountain side in the northwest by the heptagonal "Thick Tower".
-A small chapel was even built into its outer wall, which was up to 8 metres thick - a special feature on the European mainland!
-In addition, there were other buildings in half-timbered construction at this time.
-The "Thick Tower" can be visited all year round.
+The so-called "castrum Rinecke" was built around 1150 by Ludwig I, Count of Loon and Rieneck, to secure his sphere of power against the interests of the bishoprics of Mainz, Würzburg and Fulda.
+The fortification walls around the castle courtyard were reinforced on the vulnerable mountain side in the north-west by the heptagonal "Thick Tower".
+A small chapel was even built into its outer wall, which was up to 8 metres thick - a unique feature on the European mainland!
+There were also other half-timbered buildings at this time.
+The "Fat Tower" can be visited all year round.
 From there you have a beautiful view of the surrounding countryside.
 Behind the thick walls, an old fireplace and sleeping niches bear witness to the way of life of the former castle guards.

-Around 1200, the castle was fortified more strongly and the Romanesque court chapel and the octagonal "thin tower" were built, which, unlike today, originally had only small hatches in the masonry.
-After the extinction of the Rieneck counts in 1559, the castle was only sporadically inhabited, resulting in steady decay.
-In the 19th century, the complex was privately owned and was extensively restored in the neo-Gothic style.
-In 1929, renovations were carried out again, and the "Thin Tower", for example, was given its windows.
-Today, the national centre of the Association of Christian Scouts (VCP) - formerly the Christian Scouts of Germany - has been located in the castle complex since 1959.
+Around 1200, the castle was fortified more strongly and the Romanesque courtyard chapel and the octagonal "Thin Tower" were built, which, unlike today, originally only had small hatches in the masonry.
+After the counts of Rieneck died out in 1559, the castle was only sporadically inhabited, which led to its steady decline.
+In the 19th century, the castle was privately owned and was extensively restored in the neo-Gothic style.
+In 1929, the building was remodelled again and the "Thin Tower", for example, was given its windows.
+Today, the castle has been home to the national centre of the Association of Christian Scouts (VCP) - formerly the Christian Scouts of Germany - since 1959.

-Visits to the chapels by appointment at the castle; rooms used by the accommodation service are not freely accessible.
+The chapels can be visited by appointment at the castle; rooms used by the accommodation centre are not freely accessible.

 Schloßberg 1